yltsmees/saucedemo-cypress-portfolio/README.md

 ## Notes about EXPECTED BUG tests

-Some tests are intentionally written to highlight issues or weaker behaviour in the SauceDemo site.
-They include `EXPECTED BUG` in the test name, for example:
+Some tests are intentionally skipped because they cover known issues in the demo application.
+These are marked in the test name with `(EXPECTED BUG - SKIP IT)`.

 - `SD_INV_01 - Products page shows 6 items with correct data (EXPECTED BUG)`
 - `SD_NONFUNC_06 - cookies must not expose username or password (EXPECTED BUG)`